MichaelLaFramboise/MichaelLaFramboise.github.io/experience.md

 |   - Brought on 4 developers, sold mid 5-figures of product and integrated company with our biggest client.
 Exited in 2023.

---
+---
 ### - Coherent, inc 2020-2022 - Various Semiconductor and photonics engineering and commercial sales management positions

-|   - Led the development of multi-million dollar UV laser material processing systems
+|   - Led the development of multi-million dollar UV laser material processing systems and sourced the deals

 |   - $20MM ARR in commercial sales my last 12 months with the company

+---
 ## Fellowships
 - TSMC Innovation fellow - 2022 - 2024 [Fung institute announcement](https://funginstitute.berkeley.edu/news/2023-mba-meng-taiwan-semiconductor-manufacturing-fellowship/)
 - Consortium fellow - 2022-2024